JJshome/Smart-Orb/CONTRIBUTING.md

 Feel free to contact the project maintainers if you have any questions.
 We're here to help!

-For intellectual property or licensing questions, please contact: licensing@ucaretron.com
+For intellectual property or licensing questions, please contact Ucaretron Inc. directly.